 Course Content (Themes, Concepts, Issues and Skills)

-- Social science research and methods appropriate to the study of social change and social movements
+- Sociological research methods for the study of social movements